cloudControl/documentation/Guides/Java/Migrating Spring application.md

 ###Adjust logger configuration

-Logging to a file is not recommended since the deployment [file system](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#non-persistent-filesystem) is not persistent.
+Logging to a file is not recommended since the container's [file system](https://www.cloudcontrol.com/dev-center/Platform%20Documentation#non-persistent-filesystem) is not persistent.
 That is why default logger configuration - `src/main/resources/log4j.properties` should be modified to log either to stdout/stderr or to syslog:

 ~~~xml
 log4j.rootLogger=DEBUG, stdout